 The next point concerns the advantages of cherishing others.
 [Note: Namkapel explains this point by inserting here the line from Togme Zangpo’s edition of Geshe Chekawa’s text, “Meditate with great kindness toward everyone.”
 Pabongka does the same in his edition.]

 It says in An Offering Ceremony to the Spiritual Masters that cherishing others is the gateway of all good qualities, and so it is.
-This is discussed in Chandrakirti’s Supplement to (Nagarjuna’s “Root Verses on) the Middle Way” (dBu-ma-la ‘jug-pa, Skt.
+This is discussed in Chandrakirti’s Engaging in the Middle Way (dBu-ma-la ’jug-pa, Skt.
 Madhyamakavatara), where it says that the source of the great attainments of the Buddhas is their compassion.
 Where does this compassion come from?
 It comes from cherishing and having intense concern for others.
 So the root of all happiness and qualities comes from cherishing others.
 Cherishing others brings us to develop love and compassion, which bring us to develop a bodhichitta aim, and a bodhichitta aim brings us to enlightenment.
 All these vast-minded Mahayana states of mind – love, compassion, exceptional resolve and bodhichitta – are aimed at other beings.
 So the root of all the good qualities that come from all these states of mind is cherishing others.

 As for how these qualities continuously improve and don’t degenerate, this is also due to being focused on others and cherishing them.
 Likewise, the attainment of the result, namely Buddhahood, comes from this sustained concern for others.
 Thus, the generation, continuation and attainment of the result of these positive states of mind all come from cherishing others.
 Even the strength of the enlightening influence of the Buddhas, that too comes about because of others, out of concern for and cherishing them.